Adapting to general quadratic loss via singular value shrinkage: Conclusion

 \section{Conclusion}

 In this study, we introduced a multivariate version of the Gaussian sequence model and showed that the blockwise Efron--Morris estimator attains adaptive minimaxity over the multivariate Sobolev ellipsoids.
-Notably, it adapts to arbitrary quadratic loss in addition to smoothness and scale of the unknown function.
+Notably, it adapts to arbitrary quadratic loss in addition to smoothness of the unknown function.
 This adaptivity comes from the singular value shrinkage in the Efron--Morris estimator, which is different from the scalar shrinkage in the James--Stein estimator and thresholding-type shrinkage commonly used in sparse estimation.
 By shrinking the singular values towards zero separately, the Efron--Morris estimator successfully captures the correlations between multiple sequences and utilize them for adaptive estimation.
 We expect that the singular value shrinkage is useful in other estimation problems as well.

 In addition to adaptive estimation over the Sobolev ellipsoids, many results have been obtained for estimation in the Gaussian sequence model, which corresponds to $p=1$ in our setting \cite{Johnstone}.
 It is an interesting future work to further investigate generalization of these results to multivariate Gausian sequence models.
 For example, since a penalized version of the blockwise James--Stein estimator attains adaptive minimaxity over general ellipsoids and hyperrectangles \cite{Cavalier01}, such a modification may be possible for the blockwise Efron--Morris estimator as well.
 Generalization to the linear inverse problem \cite{Cavalier02}, which corresponds to the Gaussian sequence model where the observation variance increases with indices, is another direction for future research.
 Also, it is an interesting problem whether existing methods for adaptation to inhomogenous smoothness in the Besov spaces, such as wavelet thresholding \cite{Donoho94,Donoho95} and deep neural networks \cite{Suzuki}, can be extended to attain adaptation to arbitrary quadratic loss.
+There are several extensions of the Efron--Morris estimator \citep{Tsukuma} and they may be also useful.

 Empirical Bayes methods have been found to be effective in adaptive estimation \cite{Johnstone04,Zhang}.
 The blockwise Efron--Morris estimator provides another example of this, since the Efron--Morris estimator is naturally interpreted as an empirical Bayes estimator \cite{Efron72}.
 Recently, a superharmonic prior for the normal mean matrix parameter has been developed \cite{Matsuda}, which shrinks the singular values towards zero and can be viewed as a generalization of Stein's prior \cite{Stein74}.
 The generalized Bayes estimator with respect to this prior is minimax under the matrix quadratic loss and has qualitatively the same behavior with the Efron--Morris estimator \cite{Matsuda22}.
 It is an interesting future work to investigate Bayesian inference in multivariate Gaussian sequence models with respect to such singular value shrinkage priors, including uncertainty quantification.